yell0wsuit/fbgdbg/README.md

 # fbgdbg - Facebook Gradient Background

-The gradient background from Facebook's Accounts Center.
+The gradient background from Facebook Accounts Center.

-This repo aims to reproduce the background with some minor tweaks.
+This repo extracts the HTML code and CSS values of the background with some minor tweaks.

+There are two versions for this theme: Static (non-animated) and Animated.
+The animated background code is already implemented, however it seems to be unused due to missing the ``animation-duration`` property.
+Feel free to experiment any animations that suit your style.

 ## Screenshots